apache/couchdb/share/doc/src/query-server/protocol.rst

 ----------------

-The `unauthorized` error mostly acts like `forbidden` one, but with semantic as *please authorize first*.
-This small difference helps end user to understand what he can do to solve the problem.
+The `unauthorized` error mostly acts like `forbidden` one, but with the meaning of *please authorize first*.
+This small difference helps end users to understand what they can do to solve the problem.
 CouchDB doesn't log it at `"error"` level, but returns `HTTP 401 Unauthorized` response with error information object.